uxlyne/auric/README.md

 # auric
 Auric Emotional Awareness

+# About
+The Auric Project offers an interactive UI model demonstrating how emotions might visually alter human auras.
+This educational tool allows users to input text and adjust visual aura parameters such as brightness, saturation, and color to see potential emotional effects.
+Note that this model is for visualization purposes only and does not perform real emotional analysis.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).